fewagency/GuestEntries/README.md

 # Guest Entries plugin for Craft

-This plugin allows you to save guest entries from the front-end of your website.
+This is a fork of Pixel & Tonic's Guest Entries plugin.
+This plugin allows you to save, edit, and delete guest entries from the front-end of your website.

 ## Requirements